QuincyOliech/skinopatra-backend/README.md

 * Create API routes in Sinatra that handles at least three different CRUD actions for at least one of your Active Record models.
 * Build a separate React frontend application that interacts with the API to perform CRUD actions.

+## Technologies used
+1. Ruby
+2. Sinatra
+3. SQLite3

 ## Entity Relationship Diagram(ERD)

 ![alt text](images/dbdiagram.png)